 Now, I’d like to offer you some tips for caring for someone with atrial fibrillation, so you can better understand the condition and what you may need to do if complications arise.

-Upon first meeting with a new patient, I frequently explain that we will have both short-term goals and long-term goals in the course of their care.
 Many patients diagnosed with atrial fibrillation will need a strategy they can utilize for decades, but the management of atrial fibrillation requires a two-pronged strategy and it is necessary to address both immediate and future goals to achieve the best possible outcomes.
 Here I present my Healthy Living Guide to help set a foundation for short term and long terms treatment options.